 - 1. One full unit of advanced band may be substituted for the one-half required elective unit of physical education.
-Students must complete one-half unit of personal fitness. - Three units of credit in Junior Reserve Officer Training Corps (JROTC) shall satisfy the one-half required unit of health and the one-half required unit of personal fitness if the courses include comprehensive health and physical education requirements specified in state board rule 160-4-2-.12.
-Comprehensive Health and Physical Education Program Plan as confirmed by the Director of Army Instruction.
-JROTC students must complete the one-half required unit of elective physical education. - Students completing two or more varsity athletic programs sanctioned by the Georgia High School Athletic Association (GHSA) may exempt the one-half required unit of elective physical education without earning unit credit.
-Completion of the athletic programs shall be verified by the APS Athletics Director and submitted to the principal.
+Students must complete one-half unit of personal fitness. - 2.
+Three units of credit in Junior Reserve Officer Training Corps (JROTC) shall satisfy the one-half required unit of health and the one-half required unit of personal fitness if the courses include comprehensive health and physical education requirements specified in state board rule 160-4-2-.12.
+Comprehensive Health and Physical Education Program Plan.
+JROTC students must complete the one-half required unit of elective physical education. - 3.
+Students completing two or more varsity athletic programs sanctioned by the Georgia High School Athletic Association (GHSA) may exempt the one-half required unit of elective physical education without earning unit credit.
+Completion of the athletic programs shall be verified by the APS Athletics Department and submitted to the principal.
 Students must earn 24 units of credit in order to graduate.